kreta99/QS-Custom-Forms/README.md

 # Custom login, logout and error forms for Qlik Sense
-Simple JavaScript application to replace login, logout and error forms in Qlik Sense.
+Simple JavaScript application to customize login, logout and error forms in Qlik Sense.
 ## Getting Started
 Prepare your custom forms, follow deployment instruction and update Qlik Sense by executing one command.
-This extension keeps original forms unchanged, just imports new ones and changes some setting in Qlik Proxy, so you can easy restore default settings.
+This extension keeps original forms unchanged, just imports new ones and changes some settings in Qlik Proxy, so you can easy restore default settings.
 ## Prerequisites
 Qlik Sense November 2017 or above, Node.js with npm modules: request, fs
 ## Installing